phanimoo/Python-Course/README.md

 plt.show()
 ```
 ![Visualization of Median Salaries for Top 6 Data Roles in the US](Python_Data_Project/Images/salary_analysis.png)
-*Boxplots visualizing the median salaries for each of the Top 6 highest in-demand data roles in the US*
+<br>*Boxplots visualizing the median salaries for each of the Top 6 highest in-demand data roles in the US*

-### Insights
+### Insights into Distributions of Average Yearly Salary for Data Roles in the US

 The chart presents the distribution of average yearly salaries for various data jobs in the US, including both senior and non-senior roles.